Origins & Principles of CyclingSavvy

 This program is not affiliated with the League of American Bicyclists.
-Instructor qualifications are not transferable, nor is it necessary for a one to be a League Cycling Instructor (LCI) to become a CyclingSavvy Instructor (CSI).
+Instructor qualifications are not transferable, nor is it necessary for one to be a League Cycling Instructor (LCI) to become a CyclingSavvy Instructor (CSI).

 To be eligible to become a CyclingSavvy Instructor (CSI) a candidate must take the basic CyclingSavvy course.
 This should be completed at least two months before a CSI training.
 Upon expressing an interest in becoming an instructor, candidates will be assessed by their basic course instructors.
 Favorably assessed candidates will receive a set of pre-qualification exercises to demonstrate their understanding of CS concepts and ability to communicate.
 Upon successful completion of the exercises, candidates will be invited to sign up for the next available training.
 Preparation for the training includes an extensive reading list and lesson preparation.

-Characteristics of a qualified instructor:
+Essential Characteristics of a CSI: